 Companies that design and manufacture vehicles are responsible for making them as safe as possible.
 If they design and manufacturer unsafe products and people are injured or killed, companies should pay the injured people's medical bills, pain and suffering, lost wages, and any other consequences.
 But they will not do so voluntarily -- if you want justice, you must hire an experienced personal injury lawyer.

 Leading SUV Rollover Accident Attorney

-George Bellas, of Bellas & Wachowski , is one of the nation's leading personal injury lawyers for SUV rollover accident litigation.
+George Bellas, of Bellas & Wachowski Attorneys at Law , is one of the nation's leading personal injury lawyers for SUV rollover accident litigation.
 In one case, he obtained a $22 million SUV rollover settlement after a 1992 Ford Explorer rolled over and left two teenagers dead and another a quadriplegic.
 He is frequently asked to speak on the topic, and received the Steven Sharp Public Service Award by the Association of Trial Lawyers of America (ATLA) for his work in helping educate the public on the risk of SUV rollover accidents and of the Firestone Tire and Ford Explorer catastrophes.

 Attorney Bellas will help anyone who has suffered from an SUV rollover accident.
 He can meet with you free of charge to discuss your legal options.
 If you have a case, he can fight for you on contingency, charging nothing until you receive a settlement or verdict.
 Working from our law offices in the Chicago, Illinois area, Mr. Bellas has the experience and knowledge to help anyone in the United States, from New York, Boston, Washington D.C. and Atlanta to Seattle, Denver, San Francisco, Los Angeles, and other areas of California.